Skip to content

 if it doesn’t exist, follow the format below

-### issue description
+### issue descripton

-{or a video with what keys you are pressing visualized}
+{a step by step instruction on recreating the error, or a video with what keys you are pressing visualized}

-### what is the expected result
+### what is the expected result of the steps?

-### what actually happened
+### what actually happened after doing the steps?

-### (opt) how this could be fixed
+### how can this be fixed?

 yeah sure go ahead, the pr format is roughly similar to that of feature additions, except that the pr must link to the issue it is resolving.